iygeal/rightsplace/README.md

 Unlike earlier course projects, RightsPlace implements a role-based workflow system with clearly defined user responsibilities and permissions.
 Users interact with the platform differently depending on whether they are reporters, lawyers, NGOs, or administrators.
 Reports transition through multiple states (e.g., pending, in progress, resolved), and these transitions are controlled through administrative actions rather than direct user interaction.

 The project also introduces a case lifecycle model, where reports may or may not become cases, and where cases are tracked independently of their originating reports.
-This adds a layer of domain complexity beyond simple CRUD operations.
+This adds domain complexity beyond simple CRUD operations.
 Administrative verification of lawyers and NGOs, restricted case assignment, and automated status updates further increase the application’s complexity.

 RightsPlace integrates Django models, views, templates, admin customization, and JavaScript-enhanced form handling, while remaining mobile-responsive through Bootstrap styling.
 The combination of multi-role access control, real-world domain modeling, and administrative workflows makes this project significantly more complex and distinct than any prior assignment in the course.